Arm Lift – Brachioplasty

 - Improve self-esteem with a more youthful, smooth appearance to the arms

 - Firming and toning the underlying skin

-In the initial consultation, Dr. Crabtree will use the time to get to know you, learn about your expectations and discuss a plan to achieve your goals.
+In the initial consultation, board-certified plastic surgeon Thomas Crabtree, MD will use the time to get to know you, learn about your expectations and discuss a plan to achieve your goals.
 This may be a part of a post-bariatric weight loss body-contouring plan.
 For these patients, an arm lift can be an integral part of completing their body transformation.
 He will discuss the different variables of surgery and risks.
 Prior to surgery you will have a good understanding of the procedure, plan and recovery.
-In some cases, Dr. Crabtree can perform Vaser® Liposuction in conjunction with Renuvion by J Plasma to tighten and reduce the sagging skin.
+In some cases, Dr. Crabtree can perform Vaser® Liposuction in conjunction with Renuvion J-Plasma® to tighten and reduce the sagging skin.